theAlexRepo/theAlexRepo/README.md

 - 👋 Hi, I’m @theAlexRepo
-- 👀 I’m interested in JavaScript, Typescript, Java
+- 👀 I’m interested in JavaScript, Typescript, Python
-- 🌱 I’m currently learning - Developing my TS skills after hours
+- 🌱 I’m currently learning - Developing my TS and Python skills after hours
 - 👷🏽‍♂️ I'm currently a software engineer working in fintech.
-One year of experience as a SWE.
+Three years of experience as a SWE.